schafferde/task_batch_integration/README.md

 This branch of this fork of `openprobems/task_batch_integration` contains code and materials associated with BatchRefiner:

-Schäffer, D. E, Kang, H., Aksu, E. D., Edelman, D., Berger, B.: Ensemble refinement significantly enhances batch integration of scRNA-seq cell embeddings. *In preparation*
+Schäffer, D. E, Kang, H., Aksu, E. D., Edelman, D., Berger, B.: BatchRefiner: fast, significant improvement in batch integration of scRNA-seq cell embeddings with ensemble refinement. *In preparation*

 ## Methods and Modifications for OpenProblems Pipeline
 All of our benchmarking was done using the OpenProblems pipeline, and this repository contains our modifications:
 - `src/methods/` contains updated and additional baseline methods, as well as BatchRefiner-modified methods.
-    - We used a total of nine baseline methods: CONCORD, Harmony, LIGER, NMF, PCA, SCA, Scanorama, scVI, Seurat.
+    - We used a total of nine baseline methods: CONCORD, Harmony, LIGER, NMF, PCA, SCA, Scanorama, scVI, and Seurat.
-        - CONCORD, NMF, SCA, and Seurat CCA are new.
+        - CONCORD, NMF, SCA, and Seurat CCA are new to the pipeline.
-        - PCA is newly added as a method with paramertized dimensions, but was previously included in the preprocessing and used as a control method.
+        - PCA is newly added as a method with parameterized dimensions, but was previously included in the preprocessing and used as a control method.
-        - LIGER and Harmony (harmonypy) are modified to produce output with paramaterized dimensions.
+        - LIGER and Harmony (harmonypy) are modified to produce output with parameterized dimensions.
         - We also fixed a rare issue with the LIGER wrapper that arrises when unique cell identifiers are prefixed with batch labels contrart to expectations.
         - CONCORD, scVI, and Seurat are modified to load in embeddings computed elsewhere, as our piepline deployment did not support GPU usage and Seurat had a long runtime in some cases.
         - Scanorama (`scanorama_integrate`) is modified to produce only embedding output; we also include a `scanorama_correct` method for corrected-count output.
         - Please see each method script for implementation details.
         - Our pipeline-compatible implementations of SCA, as well as our split of Scanorama into two methods, are also available as standalone branches of this repository.
-    - The BatchRefiner methods are named as `Baseline_mode_metric`.
+    - The BatchRefiner methods are named as `baseline_mode_metric`.
         - Baseline is the baseline method (above).
         - Mode is one of `scale`, `sel` (for filtering by SELecting dimensions), or `subbm` (for centering by SUBtracting Batch Means).
         - Metric is either `pcr` or `ilisi`.
-The `pcr` metric corresponds to using batch $R^2$, and is so named because it uses part of the principal component reregression implementation from `scib`.
+The `pcr` metric corresponds to using batch $R^2$, and is so named because it uses part of the principal component regression implementation from `scib`.
         - BatchRefiner methods for CONCORD, LIGER, NMF, scVI, and Seurat are modified to load in embeddings computed while running the baseline methods.
         - The `ilisi_sel` implementations for those methods are also modified to load dimension scores saved by the correspdoning `ilisi_scale` methods.
 Loading intermediate results is accomplished by manually moving files into the the method's working space while they are suspended.
 - `src/control_methods/` contains a panel of seven control methods used to calculate empirical minimum and maximum ranges for each metric and dataset.